cds-snc/gcds-docs/src/fr/composants/tableau/design.md

 ## Structure du tableau

-This is an anatomy of the expanded table component.
-By default, the content is collapsed.

 <ol class="anatomy-list">
   <li>
     Le <strong>titre</strong> indique à quoi sert le tableau et contextualise les données présentées.